Bed linen guide

 11. Wash Care Symbol Guide

-Each item within our bed linen range comes with specific wash care instructions, follow these instructions and your linens will look like new for longer.
+Each item within our hotel bedding comes with specific wash care instructions, follow these instructions and your linens will look like new for longer.
 Click here to view our wash care symbol guide if you are unsure what any mean.

 12. Glossary of Textile Terms